STORYMIRROR

 The mermaid once wore a Queen crown

-Now turned she to a sea urchin mermaid
+Now turned into a sea urchin mermaid

 With spiky and prickly